AlbertoV5/tec-data-04-dataframes/readme.md

 |------------------ |---------------- |------------------- |------------ |--------------- |--------------- |
 | Thomas High School | 0.067412         | -0.047152           | 0.086481     | 0.290129        | 0.317689        |

-We can suspect that the original Thomas High School 9th grade scores were curved to help more students pass the assignatures.
-The difference is very small, however, when comparing the rankings of each school by all columns, we find two problems.
+We can suspect that the original Thomas High School 9th grade scores were curved to help more students pass the classes.
+The difference is very small, however, when comparing the rankings of each school by all columns, we found two problems.

 ```org
 Thomas High School rank moved from 4 to 6 in Average Math Score.